 A report is completed which is then presented to a panel comprising senior Renfrewshire Council employees and a representative from an external agency.
-This group would decide on your suitability for the role of supported carer.
+This group decides on the suitability of the applicant for the role of supported carer and may make recommendations regarding suitable types of placements.